 Convention & Visitors Bureau

-ACOG District II's Legislative and Executive Committees meet monthly to discuss legislative priorities, strategy, and advocacy efforts throughout the legislative session.
-ACOG's lobbyists in Albany continuously track proposed legislation, attend relevant committee meetings, and compose memoranda in support or opposition to legislation of importance to ACOG's advocacy efforts.
-ACOG has frequent contact with members of the Legislature and works with other medical specialties and interest groups to influence policies.
+ACOG District II's Legislative Committee meets monthly to discuss legislative priorities, strategy, and advocacy efforts throughout the legislative session.
+Members track proposed legislation, attend relevant committee meetings, and compose memoranda in support or opposition to District II’s advocacy efforts.
+The Committee is in frequent contact with members of the Legislature and collaborates with like-minded medical organizations and interest groups to influence policies.